Church of Satan: Schisms

 Starting in the early 1970s, the Church faced internal dissent and a series of schisms.
 The first breakaway was by the Babylonian Grotto and its leader Wayne West, who LaVey excommunicated.
 A bigger schism happened with the excommunication of the Stygian Grotto, whose leader established the Church of Satanic Brotherhood in 1973 with units in Dayton, Indianapolis, Louisville, New York City, and St. Petersburg (FL).
-From the Church's Belphegor Grotto, another splinter group created the Order of the Black Goat, which was allegedly neo-Nazi in orientation, led by Michael Grumbowski.
+In 1973 there was another splinter group, the Order of the Black Ram, which was neo-Nazi in orientation.
 A later, more resilient offshoot was the World Church of Satanic Liberation, which ran from 1986 to 2011.

 In 1975, the Church of Satan underwent a significant fracture.
-Michael Archy Aquino, the editor of the church newsletter and a fairly high level leader in the church, who disagreed with LaVey's changes, left to found the Temple of Set, taking a significant portion of the CoS leadership with him.
+Michael A. Aquino, the editor of the church newsletter and a fairly high level leader in the church, who disagreed with LaVey's changes, left to found the Temple of Set, taking a significant portion of the CoS leadership with him.
 This schism involved the largest Church branch, the Nineveh Grotto in NJ, and the Lilith Grotto in NY, among others.
 The Temple of Set reportedly had more than 500 members at its founding, although Anton LaVey claimed that only 29 people left.

-LaVey announced that the Temple of Set schism was not a setback but "Phase V" of his master plan, however, according to author Amina Lap, from this point on Satanism became a "splintered and disorganized movement".
+LaVey announced that the Temple of Set schism was not a setback but "Phase V" of his master plan, and according to author Amina Lap from this point on Satanism became a "splintered and disorganized movement".

 Schisms from the Church were caused by several factors, according to sociologist Foertsch.
 He focused on differences in costliness or barriers to entry for members, disputes over authority and doctrine, and opportunities for niche development in the American counter-culture world of occultism, and persecution of alleged Satanists during the moral panic (described below) of the 1980s.

 The same year LaVey painted the Black House beige to lessen unwanted attention and "largely retired from public life".
 (In 1986, the Black House was repainted black.)
 According to at least one critic, James R. Lewis, LaVey was not instituting "a Master Plan" but demonstrating that he "was not up to making the necessary personal sacrifices that being a founding prophet and leader required" because his motives for founding the Church were personal enrichment and self-aggrandizement, not spreading some religious truth.